FLomb/academic-page/02_research-areas.markdown

 <img src="/assets/cross_scale.svg" width="100" align="left" style="padding-top: 10px; padding-bottom: 10px" class="next-to-text"/>

-Energy transition questions play out across scales, from households to urban, regional and national levels.
+Energy transition questions intersect many geographical scales, from households to urban, regional and national levels.
 When modelling at the scale of a city or larger, technical details within the system end up being overlooked for computational tractability or smoothed out by aggregation.
-At the same time, energy planning decisions outside the system are often ignored despite their potentially high impact on the system design space.</p>
+At the same time, energy planning decisions outside the system are ignored despite their potentially high impact on the system design space.</p>

-<p>With my contributions to the multi-scale open-source energy modelling framework <a href="https://callio.pe">Calliope</a>, I provide approaches to translate those essential small-scale technical details for a given research question into information that larger-scale models can handle.
-And to integrate information on the many possible surrounding planning decisions in the uncertainty analysis of the design space.
+<p>With my contributions to the multi-scale open-source energy modelling framework <a href="https://callio.pe">Calliope</a>, I provide approaches to: i) translate those essential small-scale technical details for a given research question into information that larger-scale models can handle; and ii) integrate information on the many possible planning decisions outside the system in the uncertainty analysis of the design space.
 This is what I am doing, for instance, in the <a href="/projects">WindSPORES project</a>. </p>

 </div>